jlgreve/lernfeld10/readme.md

 to make complex classes with many constructor parameters more accessible and flexible when programming with Java.

+This project uses the IntelliJ IDEA build system and requires IntelliJ IDEA to be run out of the box.

 ## The builder pattern

 The builder pattern involves creating a special class known as a builder for the